flyteorg/flyte/rsts/deployment/aws/manual.rst

 Production
 ----------

-Generate a cert from the CA used by your org and get the :raw-html-m2r:`<KEY>` and :raw-html-m2r:`<CRT>` Flyte doesn't manage the lifecycle of certificates so this will need to be managed by your security or infrastructure team.
+Generate a cert from the CA used by your org and get the <KEY> and <CRT>
+Flyte doesn't manage the lifecycle of certificates so this will need to be managed by your security or infrastructure team.

 AWS docs for importing the cert https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-prerequisites.html Requesting a public cert issued by ACM Private CA https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html#request-public-console

 Note the generated ARN.
-Let's calls it :raw-html-m2r:`<CERT-ARN>` in this doc which we will use to replace in our values-eks.yaml
+Let's calls it <CERT-ARN> in this doc which we will use to replace in our values-eks.yaml

 Use AWS Certificate manager for generating the SSL certificate to host your hosted flyte installation